zenotech/pyepic/docs/source/examples.rst

 Listing Jobs
 --------------

 To list jobs use the list_jobs() method.
-You can filter by cluster name or by available application version id.
+You can filter by Job Array IDs to list all jobs that belong to a given job array.

 .. code-block:: python